estelle-rcr/42/ft_containers/README.md

 ### How to use it
 The project runs only on a Linux distribution.
-  Compile the mandatory project:
+  Compile the project using Makefile:
   `make`

-  Compile the bonus version:
-  `make bonus`

   Start the program:
   `./ft_containers`